-In the debate of chemical sunscreen vs. mineral sunscreen, what works for your friends, might not work for you.
-You probably have a lot of sunscreen questions as you prepare for your days in the sun.
+In the debate of chemical sunscreen vs. mineral sunscreen, there is not a one size fits all.
+There are a lot of sunscreen questions to prepare for the sunny summer days ahead.
 For example, are mineral or chemical sunscreens better?
 Let’s explore this question because knowing the difference between chemical and mineral based sunscreens is essential in understanding your skin protection needs.

 Chemical vs. Mineral Sunscreens